 NordVPN Threat Protection: Best for blocking malicious ads

 As far as virtual private networks (VPNs) go, NordVPN is one of the top providers on the market.
-What you may not know is that NordVPN comes with plenty of features to supplement your cybersecurity.
+What you may not know is that NordVPN comes with features beyond a VPN to enahnce your cybersecurity.
 One of those features is NordVPN Threat Protection, formerly known as Cybersec.

 What we liked

 NordVPN proved that it's a formidable opponent to ads during our testing.
-It received a 93/100 score with AdBlock Tester.
-With a near-perfect ad blocking score, you can rest assured that Threat Protection will improve your browsing experience.
+It received a 91/100 score with AdBlock Tester, a near-perfect score with only some small misses in the error monitoring category.
 We were even impressed by its ability to block YouTube ads during the latest ad blocker crackdowns,

 What we didn’t like

-Unfortunately, there's no free version of Threat Protection and it can only be purchased with NordVPN, which has costs ranging from $3.99–$15.99/mo.
-This might not be ideal if you're on a budget, or if you're only looking to invest in an ad blocker.
+Unfortunately, there's no free version of Threat Protection, and it can only be purchased with NordVPN, which has costs ranging from $2.99–$15.99/mo.
+This might not be ideal if you're on a budget or if you're only looking for an ad blocker.

 NordVPN Threat Protection pros and cons

-• No free version or plan without VPN
+- No free version or plan without a VPN

 Get NordVPN Threat Protection | Read Our NordVPN Threat Protection Review